Adibla/ares/README.md

 ### Installation with local clone

-_Below is showed how to install this cli with local clone._
+_Here is a step-by-step guide to installing this cli using local clone._

 1. Clone project using git
    ```sh